 The Board will forge ahead with implementation of Good Governance Practices and corrective measures in the Agency to restore compliance to good governance practices and standards.
-The

-Board will furthermore continue to work with Department of Transport and other Chapter Nine
+The Board will furthermore continue to work with Department of Transport and other Chapter Nine Institutions to realise its plan of turning the RTIA into a viable, compliant and best performing Agency.

-Institutions to realise its plan of turning the RTIA into a viable, compliant and best performing with the appointment of the Registrar/ Chief Executive Officer, which is anticipated, will bring strategic leadership and stability to ensure the Agency delivers on its mandate and the strategic targets articulated in this APP.
+The Board welcomes the support given by the Department of Transport and the Minister especially with the appointment of the Registrar/ Chief Executive Officer, which is anticipated, will bring strategic leadership and stability to ensure the Agency delivers on its mandate and the strategic targets articulated in this APP.